angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ## Local development <a name="local-dev"></a>

-If you want to try the latest package locally without installing it from npm, use the following instructions.
+If you want to try the latest package locally without installing it from NPM, use the following instructions.
-This may be useful when you want to try the latest non published version of this library or you want to make a contribution.
+This may be useful when you want to try the latest non-published version of this library or you want to make a contribution.

 Follow the instructions for [checking and updating the Angular CLI version](#angular-cli) and then link the package.